 However, we would instead like to make use of our previous knowledge and only use a finer grid around the vicinity of the laser path - where the actual melting takes place and a finer grid is needed to appropriately resolve the flow field.
 As such, there is no need to use algorithms that flag candidate cells and employ re-meshing at every time step.
 The rest of the domain can be meshed using coarser cells, as they are primarily present in the simulation to properly account for heat conduction to surrounding solidified material.

-A slice of the resulting discretisation is depicted in Figure \ref{fig:lpbf-mesh}.
-The actual mesh is box shaped, the visible regions are colored to illustrate the different phases present as well as the varying cell sizes.
-One can observe that the hexahedral cells become coarser with increasing depth in reference to the powder bed.
+A slice of the resulting discretization is depicted in Figure \ref{fig:lpbf-mesh}.
+The actual mesh is box-shaped, and the visible regions are colored to illustrate the different phases present as well as the varying cell sizes.
+One can observe that the hexahedral cells become coarser with increasing depth of the powder bed.